2025 Bible Convention – Speaking Programme, Timings & Venue

 Our weekly programme of church activities includes:

-Tuesday 9.30 am – Mother & Toddler Group
+Tuesday 9.30 am – Toddler Group (School term time only)

 Thursday 10.45 am – Women Together